jgccon/tfst/README.md

 - **Authentication**: Register or log in using the provided authentication mechanism.
 - **Explore Features**: Manage employees, projects, contracts, and track time.

+# GitHub Actions Workflows

+This repository includes a set of GitHub Actions workflows to manage CI/CD processes for **The Full Stack Team** project.
+Each component (or "container" in C4 terminology) project.
+Each component has its own workflow to ensure modularity and efficiency.

+## Workflow Structure

+- **API/**: Contains workflows specific to the backend API.
+  - **ci.yml**: Continuous Integration workflow for the API.
+Runs tests and builds the API on changes to the `API` folder.
+  - **pr.yml**: Pull Request workflow for the API.
+Runs on pull requests targeting the `API` folder, ensuring code quality and passing tests before merging.
+  - **cd.yml**: Continuous Deployment workflow for the API.
+Deploys the API to production when changes are pushed to the main branch in the `API` folder.

+- **WebApp/**: Contains workflows specific to the frontend WebApp.
+  - **ci.yml**: Continuous Integration workflow for the WebApp.
+Runs tests and builds the WebApp on changes to the `WebApp` folder.
+  - **pr.yml**: Pull Request workflow for the WebApp.
+Ensures quality checks and passing tests on PRs targeting the `WebApp` folder.
+  - **cd.yml**: Continuous Deployment workflow for the WebApp.
+Deploys the WebApp to production on changes to the main branch in the `WebApp` folder.

+## Benefits of This Structure

+1. **Component Isolation**: Each component has its own CI/CD workflows, triggered only when changes are made to the corresponding folder.
+This reduces unnecessary builds and increases efficiency.
+2. **Scalability**: New components (e.g., additional services or containers) can be added by creating a new folder with its own workflows.
+3. **Modularity**: Keeping workflows separate makes it easier to manage, debug, and modify them independently for each component.

 ## Documentation

 The documentation follows the [Arc42 template](https://arc42.org/), a standardized approach for software architecture documentation, ensuring clarity and consistency across all sections.
 For a full overview of the template structure, see the [Arc42 Template Guide](docs/arc42-template-EN.md).